Crossing Borders with Ecuador MotoDreamer Part 1. So, have you, as an Adventure Motorcycle Touring Rider, got this experience on your bucket list?

 Suppose you feel the symptoms of altitude sickness coming on.
 For example, headache, shortness of breath, dizziness, lethargy, and loss of appetite.

 Then, get yourself to the nearest town or village and rest up.
-Don’t go any higher until you’ve fully recovered – this often takes a day or two.
+In the same manner, don’t go any higher until you’ve fully recovered – this often takes a day or two.

 Modern fuel-injected bikes don’t suffer like older carbureted bikes from lack of oxygen at altitude, causing an overly rich fuel mix due.
 However, you can still expect the thin air to be a slight drain on performance.
-Expect a loss of about 10% power for every 1000m gained.
+Furthermore, expect a loss of about 10% power for every 1000m gained.

 Marvel at the thought of majestic scenery from jagged mountain chains to deep blue volcanic lakes.
 Now Mix in lush valleys, arid plains, dense tropical rainforest, and miles of deserted coastline.

-In conclusion to this article titled Crossing borders with Ecuador, our last piece of riding advice to you Adventure Touring Warriors:
+In conclusion to this article titled Crossing borders with Ecuador, our last piece of riding advice to you Adventure Motorcycle Touring Riders:

-Ecuador is a hidden paradise for Adventurous Two-wheeled Touring Warriors.
+Ecuador is a hidden paradise for Adventurous Two-wheeled Touring Riders.
 Almost all the highs are well-off on the beaten track.
-Relish the fact; it will be well worth taking extra time to explore its most remote, dramatic reaches.
+Relish the fact; that it will be well worth taking extra time to explore its most remote, dramatic reaches.

 Written by: Fiona Davies (extreme pillion rider and adventure travel writer)